22.4.2025

 ‘Whenever I have a question, I can just pick up the phone and people are ready to help and give some of their own time.
 I always try to do the same myself, though it can be challenging at times when Teams and my inbox are flashing red’, she laughs.

-‘We also have great support services, such as translators, assistants and communications and ICT specialists.
-Not to mention the ladies in our outstanding conference services team, who are the heart of the whole office.
-It is a great help to be able to focus on my own work and not have to worry about translating a text or whether my devices work or organising catering for a meeting.’
+‘We also have great support services, such as assistants, communications, ICT and legal tech team.
+Not to mention our outstanding conference services team, who are the heart of the whole office.
+It is a great help to be able to focus on my own work and not have to worry about whether my devices work, whether I’ll get support with the new AI tools or whether the meeting catering will be available on time.’

 Latest references